jamwal69/cryptokitties/DEMO_GUIDE.md

 - **Peer Recognition**: Other developers star or share the project
 - **Interview Advancement**: Demo leads to next interview round

-This comprehensive demo setup ensures you can effectively showcase your CryptoKitties project to any audience, from technical interviews to portfolio reviews! 🚀
+This comprehensive demo setup ensures you can effectively showcase your DigiCats project to any audience, from technical interviews to portfolio reviews! 🚀